-The following intent language appears in Section 4 of SB 116 (Chapter 249) but not in this code: "It is the intent of the Legislature that enactment of this bill not affect any other form of political expression by a homeowner or resident of a mobilehome park where that expression is not associated with an election or political campaign."
+(Amended by Stats.
+2003, Chap.
+249 (SB 116, Dunn), eff.
+1/1/2004) The following intent language appears in Section 4 of SB 116 (Chapter 249) but not in this code: "It is the intent of the Legislature that enactment of this bill not affect any other form of political expression by a homeowner of r resident of a mobilehome park where that expression is not associated with an election or political campaign."